Sergey Kislyak: Early life

 Kislyak was born in Moscow, to Ukrainian parents.
-Kislyak graduated from the Moscow Engineering Physics Institute in 1973 and the USSR Academy of Foreign Trade in 1977.
-He is fluent in English and French.
+He graduated from the Moscow Engineering Physics Institute in 1973 and the USSR Academy of Foreign Trade in 1977.

 Diplomatic career

 Kislyak joined the diplomatic service in 1977, working with the Soviet Ministry of Foreign Affairs.
-From 1981 to 1985, Kislyak was the Second Secretary at the Permanent Mission of the Soviet Union to the United Nations in New York City.
+From 1981 to 1985, he was the Second Secretary at the Permanent Mission of the Soviet Union to the United Nations in New York City.
 From 1985 to 1989, Kislyak was the First Secretary, Counsellor at the Embassy of the Soviet Union in Washington, D.C.

-From 1989 to 1991, Kislyak was the Deputy Director of the Department of International Organisations at the Soviet Foreign Ministry.
-From 1991 to 1993, Kislyak was the Deputy Director of the Department of International Scientific and Technical Cooperation at the Russian Ministry of Foreign Affairs.
+From 1989 to 1991, Kislyak was the deputy director of the Department of International Organisations at the Soviet Foreign Ministry.
+From 1991 to 1993, he was the deputy director of the Department of International Scientific and Technical Cooperation at the Russian Ministry of Foreign Affairs.
 From 1993 to 1995, Kislyak was the Director of the Department of International Scientific and Technical Cooperation.
-From 1995 to 1998, Kislyak was the Director of the Department of Security Affairs and Disarmament at the Russian Foreign Ministry.
+From 1995 to 1998, he was the Director of the Department of Security Affairs and Disarmament at the Russian Foreign Ministry.

-In 1998, Kislyak was the Ambassador of Russia to Belgium with a residence in Brussels, and he also served as the Permanent Representative of the Russian Federation to NATO.
+In 1998, Kislyak was the ambassador of Russia to Belgium with a residence in Brussels, and he also served as the Permanent Representative of the Russian Federation to NATO.
 From 2003 to 2008, Kislyak served as a Deputy Ministry of Foreign Affairs.
 He was Russia's negotiator on the six-party Iran denuclearization talks prior to his appointment as ambassador to the United States.